 Vietnam is an S-shaped country in Southeast Asia.
-If you traveled to this country before, you would notice that their cuisine culture is a blend of traditional, Chinese, Thai, Cambodian, and even minority features.
+If you have chances to go to this country, you will soon fall in love with all the foods in Vietnam.
+Their cuisine culture is a blend of traditional, Chinese, Thai, Cambodian, and even minority features.

 The appetizers, main courses, desserts, drinks, and side dishes are no exception.

 When you want to experience some Vietnamese foods but still in your comfort zone, a sweet dessert is the best choice for you.

 Don’t ignore it quickly.
 Once you taste it, I beg that you will crave more.

 Those Are The Best Desserts On My Vietnamese Foods List

 The best dessert will be the perfect end-note for your whole meal.
 If you’re an avid fan of desserts and foods from Vietnamese cuisine, check out the list below.

 - 28 Best Bisquick Desserts For Sweet Lovers

 - 26 Portuguese Desserts To Let Your Hair Down 2022